PRIDE-Archive/pride-web/static/markdown/annotatepridedata/content.md

 ## Welcome to Pride Annotation System!

 We have four steps to finish our [Annotation](http://wwwdev.ebi.ac.uk/pride/annotation):

-- Search
+- Dataset Search
-- Check
+- Check Metadata
-- Sample
+- Experimental Design
 - Annotate

 Before go for the annotation, please log in the system first.
 If you do not have a valid account, then sign up.
 After you get an account, you could feel free to do your annotation.
 More details will introduced in this documents below.